[Editor’s note: Trump ordered, directly, as quoted by Steve Bannon’s memo read out at all GOP “grass roots” groups prior to the inauguration:

 Since his inauguration, Trump has faced nearly non-stop protests and rallies condemning his divisive rhetoric and controversial immigration policy.

-Posted by Gordon Duff, Senior Editor on February 22, 2017, With 733 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on February 22, 2017, With 739 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.